CodeBiting/codebiting.github.io/docs/_posts/2023-07-06-create-a-professional-web-service-i.markdown

 ---
 Learn how to build a profesional web service with JavaScript, NodeJS and Express.

+Creating a professional web service has become more than just a technological endeavor—it's an art.
+Enter Node.js and Express.js, the dynamic duo that empowers developers to sculpt robust and performant web services while harnessing the prowess of the Linux operating system for hosting.
+If you're eager to learn the ropes of building and deploying a top-tier web service, you're in the right place.

+This blog post embarks on a journey through the intricacies of crafting a professional web service using Node.js and Express.js, with a focus on deploying it on a Linux web server.

 ## Build a simple web server

-To build a professional web service with JavaScript, Node.js, and Express, you need to follow a series of steps.
 Let's start with installing Node.js, npm, and Express on Ubuntu 22.04 LTS.
-Here's a corrected version of the instructions:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash